airsidemobile/JOSESwift/README.md

 ### Swift Package Manager

-To integrate JOSESwift in your Xcode project as a Swfit package, follow Apple's article on how to [add package dependencies to your app](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
+To integrate JOSESwift in your Xcode project as a Swift package, follow Apple's article on how to [add package dependencies to your app](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

 ## Usage